Malaysia to Send Plastic Waste Back to Where It Came From

-Malaysia plans to send non-recyclable plastic back to the countries that sent it there, the country’s environment minister said Tuesday.
+Malaysia plans to send non-recyclable plastic back to the countries that sent it to there, said its environment minister on Tuesday.

+“Developed countries must be responsible in what they send out,” Yeo Bee Yin, Malaysia’s minister of energy, technology, science, climate change and environment told Reuters.
+She added that some of the waste sent to Malaysia was in contravention of the Basel Convention, an international treaty drafted to regulate the export of waste to developing countries.

 The Southeast Asian country became the top destination for plastic waste in 2018 after China stopped accepting imports, according to Reuters, with plastic waste imports jumping to 456,000 tonnes between January and July 2018 compared with 316,600 tones in all of 2017 and 168,500 tonnes in all of 2016.